jbl428/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 # Converting Markup to HTML

-One key part is missing before we can do glue everything together, and that is to convert our `Markup` data types to `Html`.
+One key part is missing before we can glue everything together, and that is to convert our `Markup` data types to `Html`.

 We'll start by creating a new module and import both the `Markup` and the `Html` modules.